kev1010/visualstudio-docs/docs/profiling/beginners-guide-to-performance-profiling.md

 ms.workload:
   - "multiple"
 ---
-# Measure application performance by analyzing CPU usage (C#, Visual Basic, C++, F#)
+# Visual Studio's Diagnostic Tool: Analyzing CPU usage

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-Find performance issues while you're debugging with the debugger-integrated **CPU Usage** diagnostic tool.
-You can also analyze CPU usage without a debugger attached or by targeting a running app.
-For more information, see [Run profiling tools with or without the debugger](../profiling/running-profiling-tools-with-or-without-the-debugger.md).

-When the debugger pauses, the **CPU Usage** tool in the Diagnostic Tools window collects information about the functions that are executing in your application.
-The tool lists the functions that were performing work, and provides a timeline graph you can use to focus on specific segments of the sampling session.
+The **CPU Usage diagnostic tool** is used during debugging to analyse the application's use of the CPU ([Information on analyze CPU usage without a debugger attached.](../profiling/running-profiling-tools-with-or-without-the-debugger.md)) While the debugger is paused, the **CPU Usage diagnostic tool** lists the executing functions and provides a timeline graph you can use to focus on specific segments of the sampling session.

 > [!Important]
-> The debugger-integrated Diagnostics Tools are supported for .NET development in Visual Studio, including ASP.NET, ASP.NET Core, and for native/C++ development.
-The corresponding Visual Studio [workload](../install/modify-visual-studio.md) is required.
-Windows 8 and later is required to run profiling tools with the debugger (**Diagnostic Tools** window).
+> The debugger-integrated Diagnostics Tools are supported for .NET development in Visual Studio.
+The corresponding Visual Studio [workload](../install/modify-visual-studio.md) and Windows 8 or later is required.

 In this tutorial, you will: